loopmode/cra-yarn-workspace/README.md

 -   Clone this repository and remove the `.git` folder.

 -   Run a search and replace for the project namespace.
-Search for `@namespace` and insert your own, e.g.
+Search for `@namespace` and insert your own, e.g. `@foo`

 -   Finally, run `yarn` or `yarn install` in the project root to install the dependencies and create the package symlinks.